Nirbhay-Gaur/Blog-App/README.md

 ### Packages Used
 * Express.js as framework
-* Body Parser for getting data form form
+* Body Parser for getting data from form
 * Express sanitizer for sanitizing any script tag or javascript code entered by user
 * Passport, Passport-local, Passport-local-mongoose and Express-session for authentication purposes like login, sign up, logout, etc
 * Method-Override to use PUT and DELETE.